gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 most of the work.

-Having a `toString()` method which is informative is ideal for the `hdfs creds` command as well as debugging: *but do not print secrets*.
+Having a `toString()` method which is informative is ideal for the `hdfs creds` command as well as debugging: *but do not print secrets*

 *Important*: Add no references to any AWS SDK class, to ensure it can be safely deserialized whenever the relevant token